 Grounds Maintenance, Landscape Creation, Arboriculture, Sports Surfacing, Parks management, IOS Managing Safely Training, Ecology & Biodiversity, Grass cutting, Horticulture, Street Cleaning, Soft Landscaping, Hard Landscaping

 Following the highs of London 2012 when the Olympic Park was held under a global spotlight, there was great anticipation of what the Olympic legacy would mean for the UK.
-An incremental part of this legacy for East London is Queen Elizabeth Olympic Park, which has undergone a colossal transformation since the close of the Games.More projects for London Legacy Development Corporation
+An incremental part of this legacy for East London is Queen Elizabeth Olympic Park, which has undergone a colossal transformation since the close of the Games in September 2012.
+To date over 6 Million visitors have been welcomed in to the park each year, World class music and sporting events have taken place within the parklands and venues.More projects for London Legacy Development Corporation

 The sheer size of Queen Elizabeth Olympic Park combined with the breadth of facilities that it has brought to East London is on a scale not seen before.
-The 100ha Park consists of two distinctively different areas, with the new Waterden Road providing a route through the Park and access to Westfield Stratford City.
+The 100ha Park consists of two distinctively different areas, with the new Waterden Road and North South Highway providing a route through the Park and access to Westfield Stratford City and the wider community around east London.

-The Park’s stunning venues and open spaces sit alongside thousands of new homes designed to suit all needs, well served with new schools and businesses to create vibrant communities.
+The Park’s stunning venues and open spaces sit alongside 5000 new homes designed to suit all needs, well served with new schools and businesses to create vibrant communities.

-Managing a Park on this scale with such a diverse range of open spaces, facilities, events and social responsibility commitments is no mean feat.
-Following a competitive procurement process, idverde was selected as grounds maintenance partner in early 2012 in alliance with Balfour Beatty Workplace as facilities management partner.
-The maintenance contracts span a decade after the Park’s official opening in April 2014, with potential extension to 2029.
+Managing a Park on this scale with such a diverse range of open spaces, facilities, events and social responsibility commitments has been no mean feat.
+Following a competitive procurement process, idverde was selected as a grounds maintenance partner in early 2012 in alliance with EQUANS as a facilities management partner.
+The maintenance contracts span a decade after the Park’s official opening in April 2014.

 As a contracting partner of the London Legacy Development Corporation (LLDC), idverde has committed to the values and objectives of Queen Elizabeth Olympic Park.
 These values have been translated into a number of key themes including sustainability, accessibility, biodiversity, local growth, equality and inclusion.

-At the outset of the project ‘Our Parklife’ – a joint venture Community Interest Company – was set up with local partners Renaisi, a social enterprise, and the environmental charity Groundwork London.
-The CIC brings together the skills and knowledge of locally based regeneration organisations with large employers like idverde.
+At the outset of the project ‘Our Parklife’ – a joint venture Community Interest Company – was set up with local partners Renaisi, a social enterprise, and the environmental charity Groundwork London. idverde and EQUANS the CIC brings together the skills and knowledge of locally based regeneration organisations with large employers like idverde.
 Its mission is to connect local people to the Park through employment, volunteering and training.

 Our Parklife has worked with the long-term unemployed and bridged the gap between jobseekers and available positions.
 It has successfully established links with local agencies providing skills, volunteering and training opportunities to long-term unemployed residents preparing them for work on the Park.
 Our Parklife has run a number of ‘Pre Employment Training Programmes’ offering NVQ Level 1 training to over 40 local residents and a guaranteed interview to those who successfully complete the programme.
 In the first year 32 local people completed the course, 8 got jobs on the Park and 15 gained employment elsewhere.